-Panic buttons will be installed in easily accessible areas within the potential retail establishment, inventory/storage room, and IT/security room and manufacturing facility.
+Panic buttons will be installed in easily accessible areas within the dispensary, inventory/storage room, and IT/security room.

 Fire Security

 The Processing Facility will comply with all local fire code requirements.
 Fire Prevention is a vital aspect of processing safety.
 As part of Buudda Brothers commitment to the safety of our employees, we have developed a comprehensive Fire Plan to address how fires will be prevented and managed-contained if they do occur.
 Knowing that people are our most valuable resources, all employees will be trained and required to conduct themselves with consistent due diligence to prevent fires from occurring.